Horšovský Týn: Sacral monuments

 The Church of All Saints in Horšov is as old as the town and belongs to the most valuable sacral buildings of West Bohemia.
 The Romanesque church was rebuilt in the Gothic style in the 1360 and retained such a character to this day.
 The interior was baroque remodelled in 1745.

 The Church of Saints Peter and Paul dates from the 15th century.
-In the early 18th century, it was baroque reconstructed and extended.
+In the early 18th century, it was reconstructed and extended in the Baroque style.
 The 38 m high bell tower was rebuilt in 1852 and today is open to the public as a lookout tower.

-Other notable buildings in the town are a former Capuchin monastery and the Gothic Church of Saint Apollinaris.
+The Church of Saint Apollinaris is a former dean church.
+It was built in the early Gothic style around 1250 and rebuilt in the second half of the 14th century.
+The tower was further rebuilt in the 16th century.
+Before 1768, Baroque modification were made.

+Other notable building in the town is the former Capuchin monastery with the Church of Saints Vitus and Adalbert.
+The monastery complex was built in the early Baroque style in 1650–1654.
+The last monks left the monastery after World War II.
+Today the church is unused and the rest of the monastery was converted into apartments.